China's Tencent woes hit European and U.S. gaming stocks - NewsBreak

 China's Tencent woes hit European and U.S. gaming stocks

-LONDON (Reuters) - Shares in U.S. and European-listed gaming companies fell on Tuesday after a steep selloff in China’s social media and video games group Tencent driven by fears the sector could be next in regulators’ crosshairs.
+LONDON, Aug 3 (Reuters) - Shares in U.S. and European-listed gaming companies fell on Tuesday after a steep selloff in China's social media and video games group Tencent (0700.HK) driven by fears the sector could be next in regulators' crosshairs.

-Shares in Amsterdam-listed tech investment company Prosus, which holds a 29% stake in Tencent, fell as much as 7%, while European online video gaming stocks Ubisoft, Embracer Group and Frontier Developments fell around 4%.
+Shares in Amsterdam-listed tech investment company Prosus (PRX.AS), which holds a 29% stake in Tencent, fell as much as 7%, while European online video gaming stocks Ubisoft (UBIP.PA), Embracer Group (EMBRACb.ST) and Frontier Developments (FDEV.L) fell around 4%.
 Tencent owns 9% of Frontier.

-On Wall Street, video game stocks Activision Blizzard, Electronic Arts, Take-Two Interactive Software and Zynga fell between 3% and 9%.
+On Wall Street, video game stocks Activision Blizzard (ATVI.O), Electronic Arts (EA.O), Take-Two Interactive Software (TTWO.O) and Zynga (ZNGA.O) fell between 3% and 9%.

 The article by an outlet affiliated with China's biggest state-run news agency Xinhua cited Tencent's "Honor of Kings", saying minors were addicted to online games.
 It called for more curbs on the industry.